mkasberg/container-immersion/_labs/06-whats-running.md

 ## Find Our Apache Container

-If you just completed the previous lab, your Apache container should be serving your web page.
-Let's see if it's running:
+If you just completed the previous lab, your Apache container should still be running,  serving your web page.
+Let's see:

 ```
 $ docker ps